-- a) The engineer's and contractor's agreement to carry insurance covering the work to be performed in an amount sufficient for the risks of the project. - b) The engineer's and contractor's agreement to provide copies of their insurance policies to the chapter or council and a provision that the chapter or council has the right to review and approve those policies before the project may proceed. - c) The engineer's and contractor's agreement to add the chapter or council, its staff, its volunteers, and TU national as additional insureds on the engineer's and contractor's insurance policies covering work on the project.
+- a) The engineer's and contractor's agreement to carry insurance covering the work to be performed in an amount sufficient for the risks of the project. - b) The engineer's and contractor's agreement to provide a certificate of insurance or copies of their insurance policies to the chapter or council and list the chapter or council, and Trout Unlimited, Inc., as additional insureds. - c) The engineer's and contractor's agreement to add the chapter or council, its staff, its volunteers, and TU national as additional insureds on the engineer's and contractor's insurance policies covering work on the project when allowed by the policy.
 Being an additional insured under the engineer's and contractor's insurance creates obligations from the insurers directly to the chapter or council.
-This relationship is especially important if the engineer and contractor do not have adequate resources to pay claims arising out of their work, which is frequently the case. - d) Language in the agreements under which the engineer and contractor indemnify the chapter, council, and TU national from damages resulting from any acts or omissions of the engineer and contractor.
+This relationship is especially important if the engineer and contractor do not have adequate resources to pay claims arising out of their work, which is frequently the case.

+- d) Language in the agreements under which the engineer and contractor indemnify the chapter, council, and TU national from damages resulting from any acts or omissions of the engineer and contractor.
 "Indemnification" is the legal term for an agreement by one party to a contract to pay for damages or losses incurred by another party arising out of the contract.
-Below is a sample form of indemnification agreement a chapter or council could use:

-i.
-To the extent permitted by applicable law, Engineer [or Contractor shall indemnify, defend, and hold harmless the Chapter, the Council, Trout Unlimited, a Michigan corporation, and all of their officers, employees, directors, trustees and volunteers from and against any and all claims, lawsuits, demands, damages, judgments, awards, interest, attorneys' fees, costs and other expenses of any kind arising out of the failure, in whole or in part, of the Engineer [or Contractor] to perform properly any of the terms and condition ns of this agreement.
-Engineer [or Contractor] shall on red quest and at its own e expense def end any action, suit or proceedi ng against the Chapter, the Council, Trout Un ılimited, a I Michigan corporation, and any of f their officers, emplo yees, direc tors, trustees and volunteers s arising under this ag greement a nd based in whole or in part on t he failure of the Engi neer [or Co ntractor] to perform properly an y of the terms and co nditions of this agreement.

-e) The engineer's and contractor's agreement to comply with all applicable laws, rules, regulations, ordinances, and requirements of any governmental authority relating to the work to be done under the contract.
+Below is a sample form of indemnification agreement a chapter or council could use: - i.
+To the extent permitted by applicable law, Engineer [or Contractor] shall indemnify, defend, and hold harmless the Chapter, the Council.
+Trout Unlimited, Inc., a Michigan corporation, and all of their officers, employees, directors, trustees and volunteers from and against any and all claims, lawsuits, demands, damages, judgments, awards, interest, attorneys' fees, costs and other expenses of any kind arising out of the failure, in whole or in part, of the Engineer [or Contractor] to perform properly any of the terms and conditions of this agreement.
+Engineer [or Contractor] shall on request and at its own expense defend any action, suit or proceeding against the Chapter, Council, Trout Unlimited, Inc., a the Michigan corporation, and any of their officers, employees, directors, trustees and volunteers arising under this agreement and based in whole or in part on the failure of the Engineer [or Contractor] to perform properly any of the terms and conditions of this agreement. - e) The engineer's and contractor's agreement to comply with all applicable laws, rules, regulations, ordinances, and requirements of any governmental authority relating to the work to be done under the contract.

 A chapter or council that obtains these commitments in agreements with an engineer and a contractor should make sure that the engineer and contractor complies with them.
-It does no good to have a contractor agree to include a chapter as an additional insured on insurance policies, for example, if he or she does not do so or if the insurance policies do not cover--or do not cover adequately--the contractor's work on the project.
+It does no good to have a contractor agree to include a chapter as an additional insured on insurance policies, for example, if he or she does not do so or if the insurance policies do not adequately cover the contractor's work on the project.
 It is up to the chapter or council to follow up on the engineer's and contractor's commitments to make sure they are fulfilled.